Parañaque: Religion

 There is also a minority of Muslims, primarily living on Baclaran.
-There are two mosques in Parañaque.
+There are mosques in Parañaque.

 Economy

 Shopping centers

 Parañaque also relies on shopping centers as part of its economy.
 The principal malls include SM City Sucat (opened in July 2001), SM City Bicutan (opened in 2002), and SM City BF Parañaque (opened in 2016), all owned and operated by SM Supermalls of SM Prime Holdings.
-Ayala Malls Manila Bay, owned and operated by Ayala Malls, started its operation on September 26, 2019.
+Ayala Malls Manila Bay, the largest Ayala Mall, started its operation in 2019.
 Robinsons operates one mall inside BF Homes and one supermarket.
+Parqal shopping mall is located at Aseana City.
 There are also smaller malls like Jaka Plaza, Pergola Lifestyle Mall, Aseana Square Mall, and Noah's Place Mall.
-Walter Mart has two malls of its franchise inside Parañaque.
+Walter Mart has two malls of its franchise in Parañaque.
 Duty-Free Fiesta Mall is also located in Parañaque.
 Baclaran functions as the city's flea market, primarily selling clothing, especially school uniforms and costumes.

 Hotel and Gambling

 Hotels and gambling also form part of Parañaque's economy.
 Integrated resorts Solaire Resort & Casino, City of Dreams Manila and Okada Manila attract foreign tourists.
-Closed in 2014, Casino Filipino once served as a casino in the city until the opening of Ang Bagong Nayon Pilipino or Entertainment City, in parts of barangays Tambo and Don Galo.
+Closed in 2014, Casino Filipino once served as a casino in the city until the opening of Entertainment City.
 Cockfighting is also common in the barangays.
 The Roligon Mega-Cockpit, found in Tambo, is considered as the largest and most modern cockpit in Asia.

 Government

+Local government

-Parañaque is composed of two congressional districts and two legislative districts which are further subdivided into 16 Barangays.
-1st District consists of eight barangays in the western half of the city, whilst 2nd District consists of eight barangays in the eastern part of the city.
+Parañaque is composed of two congressional districts and two legislative districts which are further subdivided into 16 barangays.
+1st District consists of eight barangays in the western half of the city, whilst 2nd District consists of eight barangays in the eastern half of the city.

+The Parañaque City Hall, located in Barangay San Antonio, serves as the seat of the city government.
+Opened in 1971, it replaced the Presidencia, the old municipal hall in Barangay La Huerta that is now occupied by the Ospital ng Parañaque.
+It will also have a satellite office in Entertainment City.